HumanCellAtlas/dcp-diag/README.md

     dcpdig @ingest submission_uuid=<x>

-Not that submission may be abbreviated to "subm" or "sub", e.g.
+Note that submission may be abbreviated to "subm" or "sub", e.g.
 `subm_uuid=x`.

+Show files and bundles associated with an Ingest submission with Mongo ID `foo`:

+    `dcpdig @ingest subm_id=foo --show files,bundles`